site24x7/plugins/redis/README.md

 Max Memory			|	The value of the maxmemory configuration directive.
 Memory Lua			|	NumbeSync Fullr of bytes used by the Lua engine for EVAL scripts.
 Memory Overhead			|	The sum in bytes of all overheads that the server allocated for managing its internal data structures.
-Memory Peak			|	Peak memory consumed by Redis.
+Memory Peak			|	Peak memory consumed by redis.
-Memory RSS			|	Number of bytes that Redis allocated as seen by the operating system (a.k.a resident set size).
+Memory RSS			|	Number of bytes that redis allocated as seen by the operating system (a.k.a resident set size).
-Memory Startup			|	Initial amount of memory consumed by Redis at startup.
+Memory Startup			|	Initial amount of memory consumed by redis at startup.
 Ops/Sec				|	Number of commands processed per second.
 Pubsub Channels			|	The number of active pubsub channels.
 Pubsub Patterns			|	The number of active pubsub patterns.
 RDB Bgsave in Progress		|	Indicating a RDB save is on-going.
 RDB Changes Since Last Save	|	Number of changes since the last dump.
-RDB Last Save Time		|	Epoch-based timestamp of last successful RDB save.
-Redis Mode			|	The server's mode ( standalone, sentinel or cluster).
-Redis Version			|	Version of the Redis server.
+RDB Last Save Time		|	Epoch-based timestamp of last successful RDB save. redis Mode			|	The server's mode ( standalone, sentinel or cluster). redis Version			|	Version of the redis server.
 Rejected Connections		|	Number of connections rejected because of maxclients limit.
 Repl Backlog Histlen		| 	Size of the data in the replication backlog buffer.
 Role				|	Role of the server ( master or slave ).